kjosib/sophie/sophie/Sophie.md

 # Grammar for Sophie (Germain)

-Toy programming language inspired by Pascal and way too many other things.
+Programming language inspired by Pascal and way too many other things.
 Named for another French mathematician: Sophie Germain.
 She was, among other things, a number theorist.